yhatt/jsx-slack/README.md

 When developing Slack-integrated app, continuous maintenance of the rich contents is a difficult task.
 A team member must read and write JSON with deep knowledge about specifications of payload for Slack API.

-Slack has shipped [Block Kit] and [Block Kit Builder], and efforts to develop app easily.
-We believe well-known JSX-based template would enhance a developer experience of Slack app to the next stage.
+We believe JSX-based template well-known in front-end development would enhance a developer experience of Slack app.

 ## Project goal

-A project goal is creating an interface to compose maintainable contents for Slack with confidence via readable [JSX].
+A project goal is creating an interface to compose contents for Slack with keeping code maintainability by using [JSX].

-jsx-slack would allow composing blocks with predictable HTML-like markup.
+jsx-slack would allow composing contents with simple and predictable HTML-like markup.
 It helps in understanding the structure of complex contents and interactions.

 ## Install